Dave Karger: 1995–2016: Entertainment journalist

 In 1994, he was hired by Entertainment Weekly as an intern.
 He was eventually promoted to senior writer, publishing over 50 cover stories for the magazine.
 In 2000, he began appearing on the Today show as an "entertainment expert", discussing the Academy Awards and weekend box office numbers.
 In 2011, he began serving as the Academy's official red carpet greeter on Oscar night, appearing on E!'s Live from the Red Carpet and ABC's Countdown to the Oscars.
 By this time, he became the third person to hold the position.
 The previous two were Variety columnist Army Archerd and Robert Osborne, the host of Turner Classic Movies (TCM).
 The 2011 online broadcast, known as the Oscar Digital Experience, was awarded the Primetime Emmy Award for Outstanding Creative Achievement in Interactive Media.
 Karger retained the position a year later until he was replaced by Chris Connelly in 2013.

-In 2010, Karger moved to Los Angeles; there, his Entertainment Weekly colleague Sean Smith left his position as host for the Santa Barbara International Film Festival's (SBIFF) Virtuosos ceremony to join the Peace Corps in Africa.
-Karger replaced Smith as the new host, and has held the position as recently as 2024.
+In 2010, Karger moved to Los Angeles; there, his Entertainment Weekly colleague Sean Smith left his position as the moderator for the Santa Barbara International Film Festival's (SBIFF) Virtuosos discussion panel to join the Peace Corps in Africa.
+Karger replaced Smith as the new moderator, and continues to host the ceremony.
 In 2015, Karger was the recipient of the Publicists Guild Press Award honoring the year's outstanding entertainment journalist.

 In September 2012, Karger left Entertainment Weekly and joined Fandango Media as a chief correspondent, and made appearances on Today, Access Hollywood, and E!
 Entertainment.
 He also hosted the online web series Weekend Ticket and The Frontrunners, the latter of which was nominated for Best Variety & Reality Series at the 2013 Webby Awards.
 In 2016, Karger left Fandango Media.
 Karger told The Hollywood Reporter: "After a fantastic three and a half years launching original video content at Fandango, the time was right to try something new."

 2018–present: Turner Classic Movies

 In 2007, Karger made his first appearance on Turner Classic Movies, co-hosting a marathon of Best Picture-winning films with Robert Osborne.
 In 2016, he began guest hosting for the network when Osborne became ill.
 With Osborne's blessing, he introduced a marathon block of Olivia de Havilland's films on her centennial birthday.
 In 2018, Karger and Alicia Malone were jointly announced as full-time hosts for the network, in which he made his official hosting appearance on March 5.

 In an interview, Karger stated he had wanted to host his own weekly programming block as most of his TCM colleagues do, thus he "pitched a number of ideas to the TCM folks.
 And the one that they came back liking the most was this idea of a weekly musical."
 In 2022, Karger began hosting the Musical Matinee programming block with its broadcast of Singin' in the Rain (1952), debuting on November 5.
-As of 2025, he hosts the primetime lineup on Mondays and the afternoon lineup on Saturdays.
+As of 2026, he hosts the primetime lineup on Mondays and the afternoon lineup on Saturdays.